TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-12-the-best-5-of-256-bloghacks-book.md

 Vojta was so kind to lend me the book over the lunch.
 This post is an answer to my first question I asked: **what are the top 5 tips I should take from this book if no other?**

 256 items is a lot.
-No matter if it' a tip, a story, a class or a food item in your home.
+No matter if it's a tip, a story, a class or a food item in your home.
 The most of them are common, some are better and only **a few are golden**.
 I look for the gold in books, so here is what I found.

 ## 1. Blog Once a Week for 2 Years